Marxist Perspective on Education

 According to the Marxist perspective on education, the system performs three functions for these elites: It reproduces class inequality - middle class children are more likely to succeed in school and go onto middle class jobs than working class children.
 It legitimates class inequality - through the 'myth of meritocracy'.

-3. Introduction: The Relevance of Marxism to Education
+5. Introduction: The Relevance of Marxism to Education

 First, Marxist modes and characteristics of analysis need to be situated against the broad conceptual and historical contexts for educational critique.
 Second, tracking emerging currents in Marxism and education enables us to concretize the trajectories of issues that are rupturing education as a social good.

-4. Education, Social Class and Marxist Theory
+6. Education, Social Class and Marxist Theory

 Abstract.
 This chapter uses a Marxist perspective to deal with the relationship between social class, society and education.
 It initially focuses on the measurement of social class, drawing on Weberian 'gradational' and Marxist 'relational' classifications and definitions of class.
 The chapter then presents some of the main concepts of ...

-7. Marxism and Education
+7. PDF Marxism and Educational Theory

 8. Marxism and Educational Theory